irusri/geniesys/docs/getting_started.md

 Plugins/Modules
 -------------------------

-Analysis, expression or genomic tools can be integreated into a CMS as an external plugin.
-Comprehensive plugin development guidelines can be found under the plugins section.
+Analysis, expression or genomic tools can be integreated into a CMS as external plugins.
+Detailed plugin development guidelines will be available under the [plugins section](https://geniecms.readthedocs.io/en/latest/plugins/index.html).
 GenIE-CMS will contain JBrowse, GeneList, gene information pages and BLAST as standard default plugins.
-All additional tools(exImage, exNet, Enrichment) developed as part of other sub projects will be integrated as en external plugins to the GenIE-CMS.
+All additional tools(exImage, exNet, Enrichment) can be integrated as external plugins to the GenIE-CMS.